-Within this luggage, you may carry goods purchased or gifted in the UK with a value of up to €300 if travelling by car or train that do not have to be declared at customs.
-This rises to €430 for passengers arriving by sea or air, and children may bring items in their luggage worth €150.
+More specifically, there are personal allowances of up to €300 per adult if travelling by car or train that do not have to be declared at customs.
+This rises to €430 for passengers arriving by sea or air.
+Children have a personal allowance worth €150.

 Goods in excess of these limits must be declared and you will then be charged 20% VAT on the total value above the threshold, plus customs duties if they apply.

 In this case, a verbal declaration is sufficient at customs.
 Goods worth over €1,200 and made in the UK may still be exempt from customs duties but written proof of their origin must be provided.

 When goods are being transported you must provide two copies of an inventory of goods and furniture listing their value, documents proving you have a residence in France, and a signed declaration.
 You can put your own valuation on your goods and it is down to the customs official whether to accept it.
 We have not heard any reports of them refusing to do so.

 You can also declare goods with French customs up to two days in advance online.